Computer Animation Arts BA (Hons)

 This optional unit will allow you to spend a period of time in an overseas educational institution.

-The unit requires you to produce a refined body of work demonstrating knowledge of professional practices representative of cg industry pipelines.
+You’ll produce a refined body of work demonstrating knowledge of professional practices representative of CG industry pipelines.
 The project’s scope should be achievable within the constraints of the project framework but demonstrate creative ambition, advanced proficiency and consistent professionalism.

-A Minor project proposal may be continued into the Major project as first agreed with participating tutors.
+A Minor project proposal may be continued into the Major project if first agreed with participating tutors.

-This unit requires you to demonstrate innovative, sophisticated and professional approaches to the production of ambitious computer generated imagery and animation, supported by expert creative methodologies.
-Independent learning, reflective practice and pipelines commensurate with professional practice are now essential.
+You will demonstrate innovative, sophisticated and professional approaches to the production of ambitious computer generated imagery and animation, supported by expert creative methodologies.
+Showing independent learning, reflective practice and pipelines commensurate with professional practice are essential.

-The unit enables you to engage with a range of research skills and develop an identified methodological approach appropriate to their chosen subject area.
-Students are expected to reflect upon and articulate a clear and sustained argument that conforms to academic conventions and demonstrates detailed analysis and evaluation.
+You’ll utilise a range of research skills and develop an identified methodological approach appropriate to their chosen subject area, reflecting upon and articulating a clear and sustained argument which conforms to academic conventions and demonstrates detailed analysis and evaluation.